 Professor Witt teaches and researches international business at INSEAD and is an Associate in Research at Harvard's Reischauer Institute.
 He is primarily based in Singapore.

-His research explores how the conduct of business and management varies by society and how firms doing business abroad respond to these differences.
+His research explores how business and management vary by society and how firms doing business abroad respond to these differences.

 His publications include four major books: